T1nyTim/NuzlockeTool/README.md

     - Critical hits
     - Accuracy
     - Variety of move-specific modifiers (eg multi-hit, OHKO, static-damage)
+- Team Balance Analysis tool to evaluate:
+    - Defensive coverage - anaylze team weaknesses and resistances
+    - Offensive coverage - assess your team's ability to deal with various type combinations

 ## Nuzlocke Varients
 Initially the application only supports Generation 1 games and the standard Nuzlocke, however support for more games, and many many more rulesets will be added in future updates.